 - Place the chopped chocolate in a large bowl.

 - In a saucepan over low heat, bring the cream just to a boil.

 - Pour the cream over the chocolate, and let stand for one minute.

-- Starting at the center of the bowl, begin to stir the chocolate and cream.
+- Starting at the center of the bowl, begin to stir the chocolate and the cream.